-It could be that Chinese culture does not expect high-level service initially.
-When an expectation that is not held is met, the satisfaction that stems from this is less than if it was expected.
-On the other hand, we have the phenomenon of a ``nice surprise'': When an unknown need is unexpectedly met, there is more satisfaction.
-It is necessary to note the difference between these two phenomenons.
-The ``nice surprise'' fulfills a need unexpectedly.
-Perhaps the hospitality grade in Japan does not fulfill a high enough need for the Chinese population, resulting in less satisfaction.
-For greater satisfaction, the existence of a need being met is necessary.
-However, the word ``not bad'' is at the top of the list at most price ranges, and one of the uses is related to service.
-Thus, we cannot say that they are not satisfied with this matter.
-Rather, they hold other factors at a higher priority, considering the keyword frequency is higher for other pairings.
+It could be considered that Chinese culture does not expect high-level service initially.
+When an expectation that is not held is met, the satisfaction derived is less than that if it was expected.
+In contrast, some tourists report a ``nice surprise'': when an unknown need is unexpectedly met, there is more satisfaction.
+It is necessary to note the difference between these two reactions.
+The ``nice surprise'' reaction fulfills a need unexpectedly.
+Perhaps the hospitality grade in Japan does not fulfill a need high enough for the Chinese population, thereby resulting in less satisfaction.
+For greater satisfaction, a need must be met.
+However, the word ``not bad'' is at the top of the list in most price ranges, and one of the uses is related to service.
+Thus, we cannot conclude that they were not satisfied with the service.
+Instead, they held other factors at a higher priority; thus, the keyword frequency was higher for other pairings.

-Another possibility presents itself when we observe the Chinese tourists’ dissatisfaction factors.
-Chinese tourists may have expectations about the Chinese visitors' treatment that are not being met, even in this high standard hospitality environment.
-Japan is known worldwide for their hospitality, but they are also known historically to be monolingual and have a relatively large language barrier \cite[][]{heinrich2012making,coulmas2002japan}.
-While the Japanese effort to accommodate English speakers is slowly taking shape, Chinese accommodations can be lagging.
-Chinese language pamphlets, Chinese texts on instructions for the hotel room, and its appliances and features (e.g., T.V. channels, Wi-Fi setup), or just the treatment towards Chinese people could be examples.
-It is natural to be dissatisfied since traveling in a strange land without knowing the language can be a daunting experience. \cite{ryan2001} also found that communication difficulty was one of the main reasons Chinese customers would state for not visiting again.
-It seems like this is a problem that is not singular to Japan.
+Another possibility occurs when we observe the Chinese tourists’ dissatisfaction factors.
+Chinese tourists may have expectations about the Chinese visitors' treatment that are not being met, even in this high-standard hospitality environment.
+This could be because Japan is ia monolingual and has a relatively large language barrier to tourists \cite[][]{heinrich2012making,coulmas2002japan}.
+While the Japanese effort to accommodate English speakers is slowly developing, efforts for Chinese accommodations can be lagging.
+Chinese language pamphlets as well as Chinese texts on instructions for the hotel room and its appliances and features (e.g., T.V. channels, Wi-Fi setup, etc.), or the treatment towards Chinese people could be examples.
+Dissatisfaction in a foreign country is natural if the language native to that region is not known. \cite{ryan2001} also found that communication difficulty was one of the main reasons that Chinese customers would state for not visiting again.
+However, this issue is not exclusive to Japan.

 Our initial question was whether the environment of high-grade hospitality would affect both cultures equally.
-This study brought us closer to the answer.
-On the one hand, there is a possibility that Chinese customers did have high-grade hospitality and did not get equally satisfied with Westerners.
-In that case, it appears that the difference stems from a psychological source.
-Expectation leads to satisfaction and a lack of expectation results in lesser satisfaction.
-On the other hand, there is also a possibility that Chinese customers are not receiving the highest grade of hospitality because of cultural friction between Japan and China.
+This study attempted to determine the answer.
+It is possible that Chinese customers had high-grade hospitality and were equally satisfied with Westerners.
+In that case, it appears that the difference in perception stems from a psychological source; expectation leads to satisfaction, and a lack of expectation results in lesser satisfaction.
+There is also a possibility that Chinese customers are not receiving the highest grade of hospitality because of cultural differences between Japan and China.

-It is unclear from our results which of these could be the case.
-One thing is clear for hotel managers, however.
-Competing in hospitality and service does include language services, especially in the international tourism industry.
-Better multilingual support can only improve that already high standard in Japan.
-Considering that most of the tourists in Japan come from other countries in Asia, this is an endeavor that truly can bring benefits to their investment.
-Proposals for this endeavor include hiring Chinese speaking staff, preparing pamphlets in Chinese, or have a translator application readily available with staff trained in interacting through an electronic translator.
+The case representing the higher possibility is unclear from our results.
+However, competing in hospitality and service includes language services, especially in the international tourism industry.
+Better multilingual support can only improve the hospitality standard in Japan.
+Considering that most of the tourists in Japan come from other countries in Asia, multilingual support is beneficial.
+Proposals for this endeavor include hiring Chinese speaking staff, preparing pamphlets in Chinese, or having a translator application readily available with staff trained in interacting through an electronic translator.

 \subsection{Hard vs. soft satisfaction factors}\label{disc:hard_soft}